moinwiki/moin/docs/user/subscriptions.rst

  * destruction of a revision
  * destruction of all item's revisions

-Make sure that Moin is able to send E-Mails, see :ref:`mail-configuration`.
+Make sure that Moin is able to send emails; see :ref:`mail-configuration`.

 Types of subscriptions
 ======================